-20. Multiple outcomes: In a multiple Choice (1 correct) question, the fact that multiple outcomes could be valid at the same time does not make the question invalid if only one of those outcomes occurs.
+20. Multiple outcomes: In a categorical market, the fact that multiple outcomes could be valid at the same time does not make the question invalid if only one of those outcomes occurs.

-Example: A multiple Choice (1 correct) question, "How many seats will the European Pirate Party win in the 2014 European elections?" with answers "0", "1-10" and "10+" will only be invalid if the pirate party wins exactly 10 seats.
+Example: "How many seats will the European Pirate Party win in the 2014 European elections?" with answers "0", "1-10" and "10+" will only be invalid if the pirate party wins exactly 10 seats.